Raja Chinna Roja

 Raja Chinna Roja was released on 20 July 1989.
 The film was commercially successful and had a 175-day theatrical run, with the animated sequence particularly being well received.
+Arunachalam won the Cinema Express Award for Best Story Writer.

 Plot

-An aspiring actor Raja from a village get into a fast city which is full of crooks and drug dealers.
-As he searching for a place in the dream factory, he falls for Usha, the daughter of the house owner.
+Raja, an aspiring actor, leaves his village and enters the city to fulfill his ambition.
+As he is searching for a place in the dream factory, he falls for Usha, the daughter of the house owner.
 Charmed by his looks and character, Usha also falls for him.
-One day he accidentally meets his childhood friend Bhaskar, who is a spoiled rich guy.
+One day he accidentally meets his childhood friend Bhaskar, a spoiled rich man.
 He offers Raja an acting job, then takes him to his uncle's house.
 Raja is to be in charge of the administration of the household and take care of five children (Bhaskar's nieces and nephews), each of whom have issues (such as being lazy, not studying etc.).

 Raja finds out that Bhaskar is cheating his uncle out of funds and using him to do the same.
 Bhaskar is involved in drug business along with his associates.
-Ravichandran who gets temporary blindness, recovers from the problem and pretends to be blind in order to find out the truth of Bhaskar.
-After finding out the truth, Ravichandran throws Bhaskaran out of the home.
-In retaliation, Bhaskar takes away his uncle's car resulting in Ravichandran getting arrested for drugs.
+Ravichandran who gets temporary blindness, recovers but pretends to still be blind to find out the truth of Bhaskar.
+After finding out the truth, Ravichandran throws Bhaskar out of the home.
+In retaliation, Bhaskar takes away his uncle's car resulting in Rajaran getting arrested for drugs.
 Raja, along with the children goes to Bhaskar's den and catches him red-handed.
 Raja finally achieves his ambition to become an actor, with Rajaram directing the film.